OnFireByte/onfirebyte.github.io/src/pages/resume.md

 ## Projects

+## new myCourseVille (Upcoming Release)

+-   myCourseVille is a learning management system developed and used by Chulalongkorn University.
+-   I am an member of the project dedicated to overhauling the platform with modern technology stacks.
+-   My role primarily involve backend development and the implementation of development tools, utilizing GraphQL and Go.
+-   In the present phase, we are in the process of creating a GraphQL layer to communicate with the existing backend while also introducing new features.

 ### [CU Get Reg](https://cugetreg.com/)

 -   Cu Get Reg is student-driven website that help chula's student manage their courses.